ivzb/achievers_server/README.md

 ## TODO
-0. refactor app/db/ as it should recieve some abstraction 0.5. add kubernetes support
+0. refactor app/db/ as it should recieve some abstraction
+1. add kubernetes support
-1. implement constructTest for app/shared/ similar to this in controller/
+2. implement constructTest for app/shared/ similar to this in controller/
-2. implement router with following format: router.GET("path", handler, middleware)
+3. implement router with following format: router.GET("path", handler, middleware)
-3. update readme
+4. use router's handlers to build a help page with endpoints

 ## Done :) // many tasks not written
 0. quest_achievement controller